oliverdelacruz/natural-language-processing/README.md

-# Reinforcement Learning Methods For Autonomous Exploration
+# Chatbot - NLU

-This repo is part of the NLP assignment from ETH to build a chatbot.
+This repo is part of the NLU assignment from ETH to build a chatbot.

 ## Description